ccamilocristian/ccamilocristian.github.io/_posts/2021-02-06-icfes-english.md

 math: true
 ---

-Nowadays, Colombia's government dispose of a platform to check the public databases, this website calls [datos.gov.co].
+Nowadays, Colombia's government dispose of a platform to check the public databases, this website calls [datos.gov.co](https://www.datos.gov.co/).
 Here, anyone can extract databases related to all public areas such as the information about ministries, superintendencies,  and more government entities.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- horizontal ad -->